Typically associated with tropical drinks or summertime, rum comes in an impressive array of flavors and complexities.

 Gold and Dark Rums

 Sometimes known as amber rums, gold and dark rums have a bold flavor and an amber or golden hue.
 Unlike light rums, they aren't filtered after aging, giving them that hue, along with the wooden barrels.
 The same is true for brown rums.
 These rums will have a bit more flavor than light rums, but their bold profiles make for great cocktails.
 These rums make up rum punches, hurricanes, and rum runners.
-Dark rum, specifically, is found in a dark and stormy, as well as a garnish float in the Mai Tai, should a more traditional recipe be followed.
+Dark rum, specifically, is found in a dark and stormy, as well as a garnish float in the mai tai, should a more traditional recipe be followed.

 One of the most popular rums, these rums are loved for their spiced yet sweet characteristic flavor.
 The spice and caramel flavors are a result of cinnamon, cloves, and cardamom, among other ingredients, that are mixed in during the distilling process.
 Its sweetly bold profile makes for unique cocktails, including a spiced mojito, spiced rum punch, or a simple cola and spiced rum.
+Captain Morgan drinks are another delicious example.

 Overproof and Navy Rums